SupriyaAdep/app-builder-docs/docs/turn-key/guides/Backend/Deploy-from-Source.md

 sidebar_custom_props: { icon: "settings" }
 ---

-# Deploy from source
+# Deploy from Source

 ## Step 1 - Clone the source code

-Clone the source code from https://github.com/samyak-jain/AgoraBackend
+Clone the source code from https://github.com/AgoraIO/app-builder-backend

 ## Step 2 - Setup Credentials

-You can choose to setup credentials either by filling up the [configuration file](https://github.com/samyak-jain/AgoraBackend/blob/master/config.json) or by adding them as environment variables.
-You can see a list of credentials to setup [here](https://github.com/AgoraIO-Community/app-builder-docs/wiki/Credentials)
+You can choose to setup credentials either by filling up the [configuration file](https://github.com/AgoraIO/app-builder-backend/blob/master/config.json) or by adding them as environment variables.
+You can see a list of credentials to setup [here](/turn-key/guides/backend/Credentials)

 ## Step 3 - Setup Database